katalyst/tables/docs/developers/custom-components.md

+---
+layout: default
+title: Custom components
+parent: Developers
+nav_order: 7
+---

-# Customization
+# Custom components

-A common pattern we use is to have a cell at the end of the table for actions.
+A common pattern we see is an anonymous column at the end of the table for actions.
 For example:

 ```html
 <table class="action-table">